John of Gaunt: Richard II's early reign

+Second campaign in France

 John's final campaign in France took place in 1378.
 He planned a 'great expedition' of mounted men in a large armada of ships to land at Brest and take control of Brittany.
 Not enough ships could be found to transport the horses, and the expedition was tasked with the more limited objective of capturing St. Malo.
 The English destroyed the shipping in St. Malo harbour and began to assault the town by land on 14 August, but John was soon hampered by the size of his army, which was unable to forage because French armies under Olivier de Clisson and Bertrand du Guesclin occupied the surrounding countryside, harrying the edges of his force.
 In September, the siege was simply abandoned and the army returned ingloriously to England.
 John of Gaunt received most of the blame for the debâcle.